aatos-app/serverless-stripe/README.md

 1. Install and configure the `serverless-domain-manager` plugin.

 2. Generate a Stripe API key.
 You'll need permissions for managing webhooks, products and prices.
+Also make sure you have aws rights to put and read aws ssm parameters

 3. Modify your serverless configuration as shown below:
     ```markdown